 The company will now require developers to provide a concept document outlining the details of their game or app experience for Oculus to review in order to be considered for the Quest store.
-This process Oculus says is necessary to asses the quality and potential market success of the title for the Quest audience.
+Oculus says this process is necessary to assess the quality and potential market success of the title for the Quest audience.
 Once approved, developers will then be able to gain access to the store submission process and non-public-development resources for Quest.

 “We’re looking for evidence of quality and probable market success, and alignment to our Oculus Developer Content Guidelines,” said Pruett.
 “The concept submission process is a chance for developers to show us not only how cool their title will be, but also to explain how it will resonate with the Quest audience.”

 The concept document is expected to be a 3-slide presentation that goes through the concept for a Quest application, team experience, investment, and other pertinent information.

 “The goal of this change is developer success on our platform.
 If we feel that your app is not a fit for Quest, we’d like to let you know that early in the development process, before you’ve made significant production investments, rather than at the end,” the post reads.
 “That means it’s important to submit a concept document for review as early in your development cycle as possible.”